How much to keep in checking

 What's more, having a huge cash buffer in your checking account means you’re essentially mixing your checking with money you're treating like savings.
 That kind of mental tracking is tricky, and can lead you to spend easily accessible money that you hadn't planned to spend.

-So once you've built up that one-month balance in your account, I recommend transferring any extra cash into your emergency fund until that's adequately stocked.
+So once you've built up that one-month balance in your account, it’s usually a good idea to transfer any extra cash into your emergency fund until that's adequately stocked.

 Beyond that, you can open a separate savings account for non-monthly expenses, like gifts around the holidays.
 Or put that money away for longer-term goals, like a down payment on a house.

-If you’re still anxious about not having enough of a buffer to pay your bills, even after you’ve built up one month of pay, I'd recommend keeping a chunk of your savings in an account connected to your main checking account.
+If you’re still anxious about not having enough of a buffer to pay your bills, even after you’ve built up one month of pay, you may want to consider keeping a chunk of your savings in an account connected to your main checking account.